 Docker

-To launch an ephemeral N3uron instance for testing using the Docker CLI, run the following command :
+Your can launch an ephemeral N3uron instance for testing using the Docker CLI with the following command:

-Step 1: Create Docker volumes to ensure data persistance:
+Create the Docker volumes to ensure data persistence:

 docker volume create n3_config